rajasomeshwar/Automatic-Attendence-System/README.md

 ## 📞 Contact
 For any queries, reach out to: [rajasomeshwar143@gmail.com](mailto:rajasomeshwar143@gmail.com)

-for more read this : ppt
+for more read this : Notes (https://github.com/rajasomeshwar/Automatic-Attendence-System/blob/main/moredetails.pdf)